 FAQ’s regarding Protocols and Guidelines for Raiding Baboons

 A: There is no one single category that either results in a baboon being euthanised (e.g. enter cars with people, raiding occupied houses) or prevents it from being euthanised (e.g. alpha male status).
-Rather the weight of evidence for and against euthanasia is assessed in its entirety.
+Rather the weight of evidence for and against euthanasia is assessed in its entirety over a period of months or years.
+Mitigation measures may be implemented for months in an attempt to offer corrective behaviour.

 Q: Will the protocol or guidelines result in the mass culling of baboons?

 Q: What must I do when I am being raided repeatedly by a baboon?